makerdao/testchain/README.md

 This tool will help you set up a local testchain and deploy the contracts you need to work with Maker apps.

+This branch, `dai.js`, is configured with the contracts needed for the [Dai.js](https://github.com/makerdao/dai.js) library.

 ## Installation and requirements

 Requires Node.js and Bash.